Skip to main content

 Tips:

-* Practice slow and mindful if you're looking for meditative benefits.
+• Practice slowly and mindfully if you're looking for meditative benefits.

 ⚠️ Precautions